Administrator

 In reply to this post by Giallo Edizione

 In the interest of clarity, this is indeed true, but only for engines which recommend (and are designed to run on) higher octane ratings, like the 1.4 MultiAir in the 500.
 A higher octane rating basically means a higher resistance to autodetonation (knocking), which is important in high-compression engines like the 1.4, and especially important in forced-induction engines (like in the Cooper S) which essentially operate by creating high compression.
+You'll get more power and better efficiency out of a high-compression engine like this one using the recommended 91 octane, but if your car recommends 87, there is no benefit to using a higher octane rating.

 #87